Policy Number: 170

 - University participants must discuss directly with the provider any questions or concerns that they have with the provider's products or services.

-- Participation by an individual or a business in the discount program does not constitute an endorsement by the university of the individual or business or the products or services offered by the participating provider.
+- Participation by an individual or a business in the discount program does not constitute an endorsement by the university or UT System of the individual or business or the products or services offered by the participating provider.

 - Inclusion of a product or service in the discount program is not a guarantee by the university of the quality or performance of a product or service.